Exploring London: Things to Do & Travel Guide (Updated 2024)

 If I had to guess, the most popular museum in London is the British Museum (which is mostly not British).
 Though its ethics are debated, I have to say their collection is incredibly impressive and one can spend all day exploring what the museum has to offer.
 Visiting is free so if you want to pop in and see things like the Rosetta Stone and incredibly ancient Egyptian artefacts, you can do so without monetarily contributing.

-However I personally recommend a visit to the Museum of London which gives an expansive look at London’s millennia-long history through an impressive collection of artefacts.
+However I personally recommend a visit to the Museum of London, recently renamed the London Museum, which gives an expansive look at London’s millennia-long history through an impressive collection of artefacts.
 It is free as well and probably my most highly recommended museum in London.
 A lot of people miss this museum but it’s incredible and very appropriate for a trip to London.
+It should be reopening in 2026 and I’d love to go back.

 There are some other places that I still want to visit but unfortunately haven’t yet.
-The British Library is one.
-They’re known as a fantastic place for research but they also have a collection on display for visitors.
-Another is the Churchill War Rooms.
+One is the Churchill War Rooms.
 I’d also like to trek out to the Horniman Museum and Gardens.
 The Charles Dickens Museum is another place I haven’t been to.

 Obviously the Harry Potter Studio Tour is another London essential for Hogwarts students but it’s quite outside the city center.
 You definitely need a day set aside for the tour.